sportsdunia logo

 George Weah (Image Credit: X/@acmilan)

-George Weah is the most sensational character on the list of African best players of all time.
-He was the first & only African player to win a Ballon d’Or & FIFA World Player of the Year award.
-The legendary striker turned politician had a trophy-laden club football career as he won several league titles with Italian Giants AC Milan and PSG.
-He remains the only player amongst the greatest African players not to feature in the FIFA World Cup.
+George Weah is the most sensational character on the list of best African players of all time.
+To date, he is the first & only African player to win a Ballon d’Or award.
+The legendary striker turned politician had a trophy-laden club football career as he won several league titles with Italian Giants AC Milan and Paris Saint-Germain.
+Amusingly, he remains the only player amongst the greatest African players not to feature in the FIFA World Cup.
 The former captain of the Liberia National Football Team notched up 193 goals in 478 games in club football.

-His son, attacker Timothy Weah, also followed in his footsteps & now plays for Juventus and the USA men’s national team.
+George Weah's son, Marsielle attacker Timothy Weah, also followed in his footsteps & now plays for Juventus and the USA men’s national team.
 George Weah’s 1995 Ballon d’Or award is a testament to his playing prowess.
 As one of the top African players, he played in a charity match while in office as President, scoring a bicycle kick.
 Weah’s journey from Monrovia’s slums to the presidency is one of Africa’s ultimate underdog stories.

 Club AppsGoals/AssistsInternational AppsGoals/AssistsIndividual HonoursMajor Trophies Won